metio/terraform-provider-k8s/docs/data-sources/actions_summerwind_dev_horizontal_runner_autoscaler_v1alpha1_manifest.md

 Optional:

-- `repository_names` (List of String) RepositoryNames is the list of repository names to be used for calculating the metric.
-For example, a repository name is the REPO part of 'github.com/USER/REPO'.
+- `repository_names` (List of String) RepositoryNames is the list of repository names to be used for calculating the metric.For example, a repository name is the REPO part of 'github.com/USER/REPO'.
-- `scale_down_adjustment` (Number) ScaleDownAdjustment is the number of runners removed on scale-down.
-You can only specify either ScaleDownFactor or ScaleDownAdjustment.
+- `scale_down_adjustment` (Number) ScaleDownAdjustment is the number of runners removed on scale-down.You can only specify either ScaleDownFactor or ScaleDownAdjustment.
-- `scale_down_factor` (String) ScaleDownFactor is the multiplicative factor applied to the current number of runners used to determine how many pods should be removed.
+- `scale_down_factor` (String) ScaleDownFactor is the multiplicative factor applied to the current number of runners usedto determine how many pods should be removed.
-- `scale_down_threshold` (String) ScaleDownThreshold is the percentage of busy runners less than which will trigger the hpa to scale the runners down.
+- `scale_down_threshold` (String) ScaleDownThreshold is the percentage of busy runners less than which willtrigger the hpa to scale the runners down.
-- `scale_up_adjustment` (Number) ScaleUpAdjustment is the number of runners added on scale-up.
-You can only specify either ScaleUpFactor or ScaleUpAdjustment.
+- `scale_up_adjustment` (Number) ScaleUpAdjustment is the number of runners added on scale-up.You can only specify either ScaleUpFactor or ScaleUpAdjustment.
-- `scale_up_factor` (String) ScaleUpFactor is the multiplicative factor applied to the current number of runners used to determine how many pods should be added.
+- `scale_up_factor` (String) ScaleUpFactor is the multiplicative factor applied to the current number of runners usedto determine how many pods should be added.
-- `scale_up_threshold` (String) ScaleUpThreshold is the percentage of busy runners greater than which will trigger the hpa to scale runners up.
+- `scale_up_threshold` (String) ScaleUpThreshold is the percentage of busy runners greater than which willtrigger the hpa to scale runners up.
-- `type` (String) Type is the type of metric to be used for autoscaling.
-It can be TotalNumberOfQueuedAndInProgressWorkflowRuns or PercentageRunnersBusy.
+- `type` (String) Type is the type of metric to be used for autoscaling.It can be TotalNumberOfQueuedAndInProgressWorkflowRuns or PercentageRunnersBusy.

 <a id="nestedatt--spec--scale_target_ref"></a>